How many people would step into a golden cage? How many American teenagers would leave their republic for a small kingdom?

 ´I know,´ Joe softly said.
 The warmth in his eyes earned him a small smile.

-´I know that Helen wants to protect her little girl,´ the Queen remarked, ´And I understand that.
-Yet I will fight for the Renaldi line to survive.´
+´I appreciate that Helen wants to protect her little girl,´ the Queen remarked, ´Yet I must fight for the Renaldi line to survive.´

 She placed a hand on the back of her neck.

 ´No I don't Joseph.
 I need an heir,´ the Queen replied, but when her Head of Security placed his hands on her shoulders, she didn't object.

 Joe had given his liege neck and shoulder massages before - the next best thing to kissing her - and he had very much enjoyed the feeling of her body under his hands.

 Relax, he would tell her, and loo and behold, she'd relax.